erickvasm/dotfiles/doc/Installation.md

 - Open safari and go to `Tabs` and set the tab layout to `Compact`
 - Create a pwa for chatGPT
 - Open Rectangle and import the configuration from `~/.dotfiles/mac/Rectangle`
+  - Go to `Settings/General/Login items/` and add Rectangle
 - Open JetBrains Toolbox
   - Login
   - Enable "generate shell scripts in ~/bin"